Valacyclovir: 7 things you should know

 - Valacyclovir is better absorbed than acyclovir.
 This results in concentrations in the body that are comparable to those achieved with IV acyclovir.

 - Does not appear to have any clinically significant drug-drug or drug-food interactions.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Rarely, may affect kidneys or cause a bleeding disorder.
+- Rarely, may affect the kidneys or cause a bleeding disorder.
 In children aged less than 12, diarrhea, fever, dehydration, cold sores, and a runny nose are more commonly reported.

-Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
-For a complete list of all side effects, click here.
+Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
+View complete list of side effects

 - Take valacyclovir exactly as directed by your doctor and for the exact time prescribed, even if your symptoms improve.